tsathoqqua/limadocs/docs/source/module/modules-m_frame.rst

 .. c:function:: void set_width(int w)

 Sets the width of the frame.
 Minimum is 10, maximum is 1000.
 Other values will be capped.

+.. c:function:: int query_width()

+Returns the width of the frame.

 .. c:function:: void set_title_margin(int hm)